sanderlab/CellBox/README.md

 # Project Structure

 ## Data files: in ./data/ folder in GitHub repo used for example
+These data files are used for generating the results from the official CellBox paper.
+Replace these files with your own data.
-* `node_index.txt`: names of each protein/phenotypic node.
+* `node_index.csv`: names of each protein/phenotypic node.
 * `expr_index.txt`: information each perturbation condition.
 This is one of the original data files we downloaded from [paper](https://elifesciences.org/articles/04640) and is only used here as a reference for the condition names.
 In other words the 2nd and 3rd columns are not being used in CellBox.
-See `loo_label.csv` for the actual indexing of perturbation targets.
+* `loo_label.csv`: An archived csv file that stores the actual indexing of perturbation targets, used in the original paper.
+There are 89 rows corresponding to 89 drug combinations.
+On each row, two numbers denote the index of one of 12 drugs for that combination.
+Number 0 denotes no drug, meaning rows with 0 denote single-target drugs.
 * `expr.csv`: Protein expression data from RPPA for the protein nodes and phenotypic node values.
 Each row is a condition while each column is a node.
 * `pert.csv`: Perturbation strength and target of all perturbation conditions.
 Used as input for differential equations.
+* `expr_subset.npz` and `pert_subset.npz`: A subset of `expr.csv` and `pert.csv` (clarification needed).

 ## cellbox package:
-* `CellBox` is defined in model.py
+* `CellBox` is defined in `model.py`
-* A dataset factory function for random parition and leave one out tasks
+* A `dataset.factory()` function for random parition, leave-one-out, and single-to-combo tasks.
-* Some training util functions in tensorflow
+* A multiple-substage training process for finding the optimal hyperparameters defined in `train.py`.

 ## One click model construction

 ### __Step 1: Create experiment json files (some examples can be found under ./configs/)__
 * Make sure to specify the experiment_id and experiment_type
 	* `experiment_id`: name of the experiments, would be used to generate results folders
-	* `experiment_type`: currently available tasks are {"random partition", "leave one out (w/o single)", "leave one out (w/ single)", "full data", "single to combo"]}
+	* `experiment_type`: currently available tasks are {"random partition", "leave one out (w/o single)", "leave one out (w/ single)", "full data", "single to combo"}
 * Different training stages can be specified using `stages` and `sub_stages` in config file
+* Other default configurations are defined in `config.py`

 ### __Step 2: Use main.py to construct models using random partition of dataset__